Lou Monte, "Lou Monte Sings Good Time Songs"

 Claus Ogerman Y Su Orquesta, "Yambo", RCA

-with the tracks compiled and listed in a different
+compiled and listed in a different order.
+It was

-order.
-It was issued in France, despite the Spanish on the
+issued in France, despite the Spanish on the back album cover!

 Claus Ogerman Y Su Orchesta, "Boogaloo", RCA

-two tracks "Cuchy Frito Man" and "Yambo" - making "Cuchy Frito Man
+of the two tracks "Cuchy Frito Man" and "Yambo" - making

-issued in the U.S., it contains the same catalog number as the U.S.
+not issued in the U.S., it contains the same catalog number as

 LINER NOTES from "Boogaloo" (In Spanish -